 To assist new leaders and as a refresher to existing leaders, we run from time to time 'Map and Compass' and 'Leader Training' sessions.
 All very informal and fun; a good way to learn the basics, get advice and pick up some tips.
 Keep an eye on either the printed programme or look online Social Events and Activities.

-Ramblers recommend that all new leaders should be familiar with the basic terms of the insurance cover which you can view in the Ramblers Toolkit.
-Please click on Insurance Information to follow the link.
+Ramblers recommend that all new leaders should be familiar with the basic terms of the insurance cover which you can view in the Ramblers Toolkit or follow link for Walk Leader Insurance Factsheet.

 Planning the walk